 The Springfield Armory M1A is one of the most forgotten battle rifles of the 20th century.
-It was adopted by the U.S. military in the late 1950s and early 1960s as the M-14; however, its service was overshadowed, in part, by the adoption of the M-16 at the outbreak of the Vietnam War.
-Despite controversy on how the M-16 was pressed into service, the M-14 has seen a resurgence in military service as well as popularity with civilians.
+It was adopted by the U.S. military in the late 1950s and early 1960s as the M-14.
+However, its service was overshadowed, in part, by the adoption of the M-16 at the outbreak of the Vietnam War.
+Despite controversy on how the M-16 was pressed into service, the M-14 has seen a resurgence in military service.
+It is also gaining popularity in the civilian market.

-Known for its great accuracy, the M1A is sought after for precision shooting competitions as well as hunting.
-Newer versions have even pulled the M1A out of the designated marksman rifle (DMR) roll and into more of a fighting rifle application with the carbine models.
+Known for its accuracy, the M1A is often used in precision shooting competitions as well as hunting.
+Newer carbine versions have even pulled the M1A out of the designated marksman rifle (DMR) roll and into more of a fighting rifle application.

 If you’re in a hurry and don't have time for the details, here are our best rated M1A scopes: